-Grant Bergland comes from a family of teachers and has always loved seeing his students achieve.
-First and foremost, he believes that his students need to dream big dreams to make them a reality.
-Over the past 15 years, Grant has worked with students from the ages of 8 to 89 as a classroom teacher, tutor, wrestling coach, curriculum writer, and Adult Education instructor.
-Grant is graduating from Columbia University next year with a Master’s of Fine Arts degree in Writing.
-He also has a Master’s degree in English Literature and has dual teaching credentials in the state of California in the subjects of English Rhetoric/Composition and Art History/Design.
-Grant is a member of the National Education Association (NEA), holds a Cross-cultural Language and Academic Development (CLAD) certification, and has a College Reading and Language Association (CRLA) Master Tutor certificate.
+Grant Bergland published his thesis at Columbia University and holds a Master’s of Fine Arts (MFA) degree in Writing.
+A Master’s degree in English Literature and dual teaching credentials in English Rhetoric/Composition and Art History/Design round out Grant’s background as a master educator.
+Grant is a member of the National Education Association (NEA), holds a Cross-Cultural Language and Academic Development (CLAD) certification, and has a College Reading and Language Association (CRLA) Master Tutor certificate.

-Grant Bergland was a case manager for a dozen high school students’ Individualized Education Programs (IEPs), which involved making plans to meet the needs of students who had learning disabilities and other obstacles to their education.
-To complete these IEPs, Grant conducted collaborative meetings with curriculum specialists, speech pathologists, teachers, principals, and parents.
+Grant Bergland was a case manager for high school students and managed their Individualized Education Programs (IEPs), which involved anticipating ways to meet the needs of students with learning disabilities and other obstacles to their education.
+To complete these IEPs, Grant conducted collaborative meetings with curriculum specialists, speech pathologists, psychologists, psychiatrists, teachers, principals, and parents.

 Grant taught every level of High School composition (Grades 9-12), standardized test preparation, wrote curriculum approved to meet the A-F requirements for the University of California, and served as the department chair.